humanprotocol/human-protocol/docs/sdk/typescript/escrow/classes/EscrowUtils.md

 • **from?**: `Date`

-Optional start date to filter events
+Optional start date to filter events.

 • **to?**: `Date`

-Optional end date to filter events
+Optional end date to filter events.

+• **launcher?**: `string`

+Optional launcher address to filter events.
+Must be a valid Ethereum address.

 #### Returns

 `Promise`\<`StatusEvent`[]\>

-Array of status events with their corresponding statuses
+- Array of status events with their corresponding statuses.

 **Code example**